 Arizona has a private market, which allows small businesses to buy workers' compensation from any insurance carrier or agency that is licensed to write in that state.

-Arizona has relatively low workers’ compensation insurance rates, compared to the national average.
+Arizona has relatively low workers’ comp insurance rates, compared to the national average.
 But like many states across the country, Arizona is seeking a way to address opioid abuse.
 In early 2018, the governor supported legislation to protect injured workers from being over-prescribed opioids.
 These measures are also aimed at controlling escalating medical costs in the state workers’ compensation system.

 Workers’ comp premium factors in the nature of your business (called your assigned class code), payroll of employees being covered and past coverage and claims.
 NCCI collects state and national data on workplace injuries, and recommends rates by class code.
 The Arizona Department of Insurance regulates and approves rates for Arizona insurance carriers, based on NCCI recommendations.